Tournament Format

 Seeding is the process of ranking teams before a tournament based on their past performance or merit.
 Higher-seeded teams are considered stronger and are placed in different groups to avoid facing each other in early rounds.

-For the IQA World Cup 2025, team seeds are determined by their current ELO* scores
+For the IQA World Cup 2025, team seeds are determined by their current ELO* scores.

 *ELO is a rating system that measures the relative skill levels of teams based on their performance in official IQA events.
 When a team wins, it gains points—especially if the opponent was highly ranked.
 If it loses, it drops points, particularly if the opponent was lower ranked.
 The amount gained or lost depends on the expected outcome, meaning upsets shift rankings more significantly.